Man’s Best Friend:

 It’s an absolutely brilliant rendering of the possibilities.
 It gives us one solidly workable explanation for any number of otherwise inexplicable details that we tripped over in OotP.

 We saw the erratic behavior, we saw the mood swings, we heard the deliberately hurtful comments, we watched the irresponsibility, listened to the gratuitous quarrels.
-Yes, going stir-crazy from cabin fever might also explain it.
-But drinking explains it so much better.
+Yes, going stir-crazy from cabin fever might about explain it.
+But drinking explains it so much more easily.
 And we saw him drinking.
 Even through the Harry filter.
 We just never quite registered how much.

 Very soon after Phoenix was released, quite a number of fans had noted a scene in chapter 18 (fairly early in the book) where, soon after arriving at Hogwarts, Harry is mulling over a part of that year’s overriding problem while he was supposed to be reading his Herbology textbook, staring uncomprehendingly at a passage listing several mood-altering herbs which were said to produce hot-headedness and recklessness.